-Stephanie Dulli, who lives in Washington with two small boys and an infant daughter at the time of the shooting, initially said she didn't have any plans to tell them what unfolded during the deadly rampage at the Navy Yard.
-"It would accomplish nothing but creating anxiety, especially for my eldest," said the host of the blog Stephanie Says.
+Stephanie Dulli, who lived in Washington with two small boys and an infant daughter at the time of the shooting, initially said she didn't have any plans to tell her sons what unfolded during the deadly rampage at the Navy Yard.
+"It would accomplish nothing but creating anxiety, especially for my eldest," said the host of the blog Stephanie Says

-But there will come a day when her boys are older, when sadly, another tragedy strikes and when she'll definitely have to talk with them about it.
+But she knew there could come a day when her children are older, when sadly, another tragedy could strike and she would definitely have to talk with them about it.
 It's not an easy conversation for any parent, but for Dulli, it will be exponentially harder.

-Her father was murdered when she was around the same age as her 2-year-old.
+Her father was murdered when she was about 2 years old.

 "I guess I can only try to do what my mother did.
 No matter how terrified or scared she was, she never let it affect me," Dulli said.
 "I will try to do the same.
 To explain what happened as clearly as I can, reassure and then show by example that we just have to keep going.
 I may be terrified to let my child go on the overnight trip, but he will never know that."